hanielcedraz/BAQCOM/increasing_Limit_CentOS_7_and_MacOS.md

     fs.file-max = 100000

 ## We also need to increase hard and soft limits
-  #Edit /etc/security/limits.conf add the below lines before the "#End of file", save and exit
+  #Edit /etc/security/limits.conf add the below lines before the "#End of file" line, save and exit

     * soft nproc 65535
     * hard nproc 65535